learn-swift-winnipeg/CodableFun/README.md

 # CodableFun

-Playground comparing JSON decoding in Swift 3 to Swift 4 and the use Swift 4's new Codable types.
+A Swift Playground comparing JSON decoding in Swift 3 to Swift 4 using `Codable` and related types.